naturalmechanics/CORUNDUM/V1/specs.md

 Syntax: `|| [StyleTag] Styled content ||`

 - Structural Rules
-        -- Delimiters
+    - Delimiters
-            --- A styled region begins with a double pipe ||.
+        - A styled region begins with a double pipe `||`.
-            --- It terminates with a closing double pipe ||.
+        - It terminates with a closing double pipe `||`.
-            --- The first matching closing delimiter after the opening delimiter terminates the region.
+        - The first matching closing delimiter after the opening delimiter terminates the region.
-            --- Nested styled regions are not permitted in Corundum v1.
+        - Nested styled regions are not permitted in Corundum v1.

-        -- StyleTag Placement
+    - StyleTag Placement
-            --- The StyleTag must appear immediately after the opening ||, enclosed in square brackets [ ].
+        - The StyleTag must appear immediately after the opening `||`, enclosed in square brackets `[ ]`.
-            --- At least one horizontal whitespace between the opening || and the opening `[` is recommended for readability, but not required.
+        - At least one horizontal whitespace between the opening `||` and the opening `[` is recommended for readability, but not required.
-            --- After the closing `]`, all horizontal whitespace up to the first non-whitespace Rune is ignored by the renderer.
+        - After the closing `]`, all horizontal whitespace up to the first non-whitespace Rune is ignored by the renderer.
-            --- Vertical whitespace (line breaks) inside [StyleTag] is not permitted.
+        - Vertical whitespace (line breaks) inside `[StyleTag]` is not permitted.

     -- Closing Whitespace Handling
-            --- All contiguous horizontal whitespace immediately preceding the closing || is ignored by the renderer.
+        --- All contiguous horizontal whitespace immediately preceding the closing `||` is ignored by the renderer.
         --- Internal whitespace within the styled region is otherwise preserved according to standard flow rules.

     -- Single StyleTag Constraint
         --- Exactly one `[StyleTag]` is permitted per styled region.
         --- Additional bracketed tags inside the same region are invalid, and the parser won't recognize it
         --- Sub-styling or nested styles are not supported in v1.

 - StyleTag Definition Rules

-        A StyleTag is an alphanumeric identifier subject to the following constraints:
+    - A StyleTag is an alphanumeric identifier subject to the following constraints:

-        -- First Character: Must be an alphabetic character `[A–Z]` or `[a–z]`.
+    - First Character: Must be an alphabetic character `[A–Z]` or `[a–z]`.
-        -- Subsequent Characters: May contain:
+    - Subsequent Characters: May contain:
-            --- Alphabetic characters
+        - Alphabetic characters
-            --- Numeric digits
+        - Numeric digits
-            --- Underscores _
+        - Underscores _
-        -- Prohibited:
+    - Prohibited:
-            --- Leading digits
+        - Leading digits
-            --- Leading underscores
+        - Leading underscores
-            --- Whitespace
+        - Whitespace
-            --- Special characters other than underscore
+        - Special characters other than underscore
-            --- Line breaks
+        - Line breaks

 The StyleTag must correspond to a style definition declared in the included .corst file.
 If no matching style exists, the parser must still construct the styled region node;